DipanshiB/Complaint_Management/README.md

-# BITS Pilani Complain Portal
+# BITS Pilani Complaint Portal
 Complaint Management System for BITS Pilani, Pilani Campus

 For running the application on a Linux system :-